Now that many are starting to look forward to the end of lockdown, schools are facing challenges they’ve never experienced before.

 You’ll have students on one side of the playground or classroom six feet apart.
 Place poly spots randomly in the middle of the ground.
 Then, students will go one at a time, attempting to jump from spot to spot to cross the river.
 If they fall in, they have got to go back to the beginning.
 The goal is for them to keep going until they’ve all gotten through.
 Students will undoubtedly enjoy cheering for their classmates, and if one finds a way out, the others quickly follow.

 Plus, this activity encourages locomotive skills in jumping and landing in patterns.
-This means that you don’t only provide fun and engaging activity but also improve their skills.
+This means that you don’t only provide fun and engaging activities but also improve their skills.

 #10 Fence Art